DavidaSilva79/projeto_socin_conferencia-cupon/README.md

 ## 💫 Features

-O conteúdo referente as features do Econect-Server se encontra no local  do link abaixo.
+O conteúdo referente as features do Conferencia-Cupom se encontra no local  do link abaixo.

 https://socincompany.atlassian.net/wiki/spaces/E